Chaithanya013/Safe_Code_Executor/readme.md

 This section helps you diagnose and fix common issues encountered while setting up, running, or extending the Safe Code Executor project.
 Each issue includes symptoms, causes, and step-by-step fixes.
 Screenshot placeholders are included for GitHub documentation.

-This guide is written to ensure **students, reviewers, or future developers** can quickly resolve problems.

 ---

 # 14.1.
 Problem: `python3 -m venv` Fails (ensurepip missing)